valory-xyz/autonolas-tokenomics/docs/FSM.md

 List of next possible states:
 1. **Service is active-registration**
     - Function call for this state: **setRegistrationDeadline()**
-    - Condition: Previous service state was `active-registration` and updated time is greater than the current time
+    - Condition: Updated time is greater than the current time and no single agent instance was registered

+2. **Service is pre-registration**
+    - Function call for this state: **deactivateRegistration()**
+    - Condition: No single agent instance is currently registered

-2. **Service is destroyed**
+3. **Service is destroyed**
     - Function call for this state: **destroy()**
-    - Condition: Previous service state was `active-registration`, and no single agent instance was registered

-3. **Service is deployed**
-    - Function call for this state: **createSafe()**
-    - Condition: Previous service state was `finished-registration`

-4. **Service is finished-registration**
-    - Function call for this state: **setRegistrationDeadline()**
-    - Condition: Previous service state was `finished-registration` and updated time is smaller than the current time

-5. **Service is pre-registration**
-    - Function call for this state: **deactivateRegistration()**
-    - Condition: Previous service state was `active-registration`, and no single agent instance was registered
+    - Condition: No single agent instance is currently registered

 ### Service is terminated-bonded
 Condition for this state: Service termination block has passed and some agents are bonded with stake.
 DOES THIS COUNT FOR BEFORE THE SERVICE IS DEPLOYED AS WELL?